Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2 [14.79]/Semester 2 [16.21]/🟥DONE [60.00](5) % I2211 - Java Object Oriented Programming/🟦1 # Java/🟩9 @ Abstract & Interfaces.md

 // A class that implements the interface. class TestClass implements In1 {

-	// Implementing the capabilities of
+	// Implementing the capabilities of the interface. public void display(){
-	// interface.
-	public void display(){
 		System.out.println("Geek");
 	}

 	// Driver Code